sam-drew/sam-drew.github.io/_posts/2018-11-08-whats-markdown.md

 	</tbody>
 </table>

-Markdown also supports writing raw HTML into the document, and *should* render it as writen (this can depend on the parser you're using).
+Markdown also supports writing raw HTML into the document, and *should* render it as written (this can depend on the parser you're using).

 As you can see, with a few simple pieces of syntax, it's possible to quickly produce well formatted and very easy to read documents using Markdown.

 Markdown files use the extension `.md` or `.markdown`.

 Markdown is used by and integrated with many of the services you probably already use, such as [GitHub](https://github.com), [Read the Docs](https://readthedocs.org/), [Stack Overflow](https://stackoverflow.com), and static site generators such as [Jekyll](https://jekyllrb.com) and [Hugo](https://gohugo.io).
-Markdown is also used by journalists, and has led to the creation of tools such as [Hemmingway](https://hemmingwayapp.com).
+Markdown is also used by journalists, and has led to the creation of tools such as [Hemingway](https://hemingwayapp.com).

 Markdown is a brilliant tool that removes the clutter and distraction of having to use a word processor, whilst retaining just enough of the formatting power to allow you to be a more focussed and effective writer.